 - It reduces finger counting & improves mental calculation.

-- It enhance logical thinking process.
+- It enhances logical thinking process.

 - It enables faster calculations as compared to the conventional method.

-- It assures a zero error technique.
+- It assures a zero-error technique.

 - It plays an important role in increasing concentration and improving confidence.